Medically reviewed by Kristin Hall, FNP

 Like other antidepressants, nortriptyline can cause withdrawal symptoms if treatment is stopped abruptly.
 Common issues associated with nortriptyline withdrawal include nausea, headaches, vomiting, restlessness and anxiety.

 If you’d like to stop taking nortriptyline, don’t suddenly reduce your dosage.
 Instead, talk to your healthcare provider so that they can help you to gradually taper your dosage to avoid unwanted withdrawal symptoms, allergic reactions or other issues.
+You can learn more about nortriptyline dosage here.

 Because of its side effect risk, nortriptyline generally isn’t used as a first-line treatment for most forms of depression.